 Focus may be moved to a control either via the keyboard (for example, tabbing to a control) or the mouse (for example, selecting a text field).
 Moving the mouse over a control does not move the focus unless scripting implements this behavior.
 For some types of controls, selecting a control may also activate the control (for example, button), which may, in turn, initiate a change in context.

 Follow the guidelines under How to Meet Success Criteria 3.2.1.

 The intent of this Success Criterion is to ensure that entering data or selecting a form control has predictable effects.
-Changing the setting of any user interface component is changing some aspect in the control that will persist when the user is no longer interacting with it.
+Changing the setting of any user interface component is changing some aspect in the control that persists when the user is no longer interacting with it.
 So checking a checkbox, entering text into a text field, or changing the selected option in a list control changes its setting, but activating a link or a button does not.
 Changes in context can confuse users who do not easily perceive the change or are easily distracted by changes.
-Changes of context are appropriate only when it is clear that such a change will happen in response to the user’s action.
+Changes of context are appropriate only when it is clear that such a change happens in response to the user’s action.

 Follow the guidelines under How to Meet Success Criteria 3.2.2.